Board of Directors

 Hawley Truax, DirectorProgram Officer

-Hawley Truax served as senior policy advisor to Governor Michael Easley from 2000 to 2008, focusing on energy, environment, transportation, economic and workforce development issues.
-He joined the Z. Smith Reynolds Foundation in December 2008, where he is responsible for the Environment focus area.
-Hawley also serves on the North Carolina Building Code Council and has been selected as a 2009 Eisenhower Fellow from the Research Triangle International Leadership Initiative.
+Hawley Truax served as senior policy advisor to North Carolina Governor Michael Easley from 2000 to 2008, focusing on energy, environment, transportation, economic and workforce development issues.
+He joined the Z. Smith Reynolds Foundation in December 2008, where he is responsible for environmental grantmaking with a particular focus on energy and climate issues.
+Hawley has also served on the North Carolina Building Code Council and the Raleigh-based Advanced Energy Corporation, which is a planning, technical and engineering services firm that provides market-based solutions.
+Hawley was also selected as a 2009 Eisenhower Fellow.

 Prior to joining the governor’s office, Hawley served as Grants Manager and Senior Planner for City of Cambridge, Massachusetts; consultant to the Boston Foundation's Persistent Poverty Project; and deputy director of Environmental Action Foundation, a national environmental organization.

 Hawley graduated Phi Beta Kappa from Amherst College and received his Masters in Public Policy from Harvard University's John F. Kennedy School of Government.
-He is co-editor of Approaches to Community Capacity Building, 1997, The Boston Foundation; and editor of Our Earth, Ourselves: A Citizens' Guide to Saving the Planet, 1990, Bantam Books.
+He serves as a Trustee of the Carolina Friends School and an Overseer at Hancock Shaker Village.